oVirt/ovirt-imageio/docs/random-io.md

 - flush: the application can control flushing in PUT and PATCH requests or send PATCH/flush request.

+If the server listen also on a unix socket, the unix socket address is returned in the "unix_socket" key in the response.
+If the client run on the same host, it should transfer image data using the unix socket for improved throughput and lower CPU usage.

 Older versions of the daemon did not implement this method, so the request would fail with "405 Method Not Allowed".